Arche-tecture

 The archetypes of architecture

 The starbursts and pastels of Googie.
 The angularity and colorful bursts of Art Deco.
-The topics below are mainly Western styles for now and are arranged generally by timeline of adoption, starting with Greco-Roman classical architecture all the way through to the Postmodern world that we are living in.
+The topics below are mainly Western styles for now and are arranged generally by timeline of adoption, starting with Greco-Roman classical architecture all the way to Postmodern.

 Postmodernism